4i6caetano/space-invaders-java/README.md

 # space-invaders-java

 #### This project is as an activity of the Object Oriented Programming (SCC0504-101-2026) subject on the Instituto de Ciências Matemáticas e de Computação from the Universidade de São Paulo (USP).
-The main goal is to recriate the known "Alien invaders" using Java and LibGDX.
+The main goal is to recriate the known "Space invaders" using Java and LibGDX.

 ## Developers:
 <div style="display:inline-block; padding:1rem;">